cloudmesh-community/book/chapters/mapreduce/hadoop-installation.md

 # Installation of Hadoop :o: {#s-hadoop-installation}

+:o: TODO: This instruction needs to be changed to work for 18.04 also.

 In this section we use Hadoop 3.0.1 and we install Hadoop locally in Ubuntu 16.04.
 We also describe the installation of the Yarn resource manager.
 We assume that you have ssh, and rsync installed and use emacs